citp/privacy-policy-historical/a/af/aff/affiliatejackpot.com.md

-> *The following text is extracted and transformed from the affiliatejackpot.com privacy policy that was archived on 2015-08-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150818135509id_/http%3A//chrisc.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the affiliatejackpot.com privacy policy that was archived on 2016-03-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160314204320id_/http%3A//chrisc.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy – Chris Carpenter Blog

 Your privacy is very important …